-Kathy Kinderman earned a Bachelor of Science degree in Respiratory Therapy at IUP and then a Master of Science in Healthcare Leadership Education Administration and Development from the University of Pittsburgh and became a registered respiratory therapist
+Kathy Kinderman earned a Bachelor of Science degree in Respiratory Therapy at IUP and then a Master of Science degree in Healthcare Leadership Education Administration and Development from the University of Pittsburgh, becoming a registered respiratory

 Over the years, Kathryn has taught a variety of classroom, laboratory, and clinical courses.
 Active in alumni networking events in Pittsburgh, she has planned reunion activities for alumni of the Respiratory Care program and has been active in networking

 events with IUP alumni at regional respiratory care conferences.

 She and her husband, Robert, have two children: Natalie, who graduated from IUP in 2015, and Eric, a current student.
 They live in the Pittsburgh suburb of Mt.
 Lebanon.

 Joe earned both his bachelor’s and master’s degrees in safety sciences.
 Currently an executive vice president for HUB International, he assists clients with creating a proactive risk management experience and managing their total population health.
 His

 awards include the National Safety Council’s Top 40 Under 40 Rising Star of Safety.
 The IUP Alumni Association presented him with the Young Alumni Achievement Award in 2011.
 Joe is a professional member of the American Society of Safety Professionals